 Building capacity limits are in effect.
 If the building reaches designated capacity, incoming visitors may need to wait before entrance.

 Can I sit down?

-No. Seating will be removed from the library.
+Very limited seating is available in the adult and children's area.
 As the best outcome for contagion is based on the number of people and longevity of exposure, all patrons are encouraged to make their visits as brief and quick as possible.
-To this end, there will be no seating.

 Can I use the bathroom?